maksimcoder/lctHackaton/README.md

 - Library - list of all projects (markup, DICOMs, etc.)
 - Editor - DICOM file editor (markup, save and post)
 - Generator - generating patologies in DICOM files

+**You can access code with these creds:**

+- login: andr
+- password: 123

 ## Run Locally
 Below are the instructions on how to setup the template correctly: